Alex Bowman: Hendrick Motorsports (2016–2027)

 Bowman meeting Creech AFB Airmen before the 2025 Pennzoil 400.

-2025: Bad luck

-Bowman started his 2025 campaign with a sixth-place finish at the 2025 Daytona 500.
-Bowman would get his sixth career pole and almost win the 2025 Straight Talk Wireless 400 until Kyle Larson intimidated Bowman to hit the wall, and Larson would go on to win.
-Bowman would also get a pole at Bristol in the spring.
+Bowman started his 2025 campaign with a sixth-place finish at the Daytona 500.
+Bowman would get his sixth career pole and almost a win Homestead.
+During the closing laps, Larson would catch Bowman would also get a pole at Bristol.
 Later in the season, at Michigan, Bowman would suffer a hard crash from contact with Cole Custer and would get minor pain in his back and body soreness.
 He would fight back to finish fourth at Mexico City the following week.
 Bowman would luckily make the playoffs after Ryan Blaney won the final regular season race at Daytona.
-Bowman pit crew was mediocre at Darlington and Gateway.
-At Bristol Bowman was in a must win situation but got eliminated as he finished 8th.
+Bowman's pit crew was mediocre at Darlington and Gateway.
+At the 2nd Bristol race, Bowman was in a must-win situation to advance but ended up eliminated with an 8th place finish.
+Bowman would finish 13th in the final standings.